Judith at the Banquet of Holofernes

 Judith at the Banquet of Holofernes (also known as Artemisia Receiving Mausolus' Ashes and Sophonisba Receiving the Poisoned Cup) is a painting by the Dutch master Rembrandt.
 It is now in the Museo del Prado in Madrid, Spain.
 It is signed "REMBRANDT F: 1634".

 The subject of the picture was unclear for centuries.
 It portrays a young woman, formerly identified as Sophonisba or Artemisia, or a generic queen due to her jewels and rich garments, receiving a cup from a maiden.
 Today it is considered to be Judith at the banquet of Holofernes.

 For the woman, Rembrandt probably used his wife Saskia as model.

+In literature

+The painting is the subject of an extended meditation in Spanish author Javier Marías's 1992 novel Corazón tan blanco (published in English as A Heart So White), in which a character reflects on the painting's dual iconographic reading—as either Artemisia of Caria or Sophonisba—while another character, a museum guard, threatens to destroy the painting with a cigarette lighter.